David777-EUW/Champion-Concepts/Template.md

 If used during Forward Shock, it'll aim at the punched enemy.

 **Notes:**
-An ability meant to deal damage and synergize with Forward Shock.
+This is an ability meant to deal damage and synergize with Forward Shock.

 ### E: Redirect Static
 *First Cast:*